2. Dachshund’s Age:

 Four Stages of a Dog’s Life:

-2. Adolescence: Between six to 18 months after birth.
+2. Adolescence: Between 6 to 18 months old.

 Little puppies are constantly growing at a rapid rate.
 Puppies need LOTS of sleep for proper body growth and strong brain development.